wpendl99/.github/profile/webServers/amazonWebServicesEc2/amazonWebServicesEc2.md

 http://3.22.63.37
 ```

-If the server has started up then you should see the following.
-Otherwise wait a little bit and refresh your browser again.
-If the server is marked as running and it has been longer than 5 minutes then there is a problem.
+If the server has started up, then you should see the following.
+Otherwise, wait a little bit and refresh your browser again.
+If the server is marked as running and it has been longer than 5 minutes, then there is a problem.

 ![Web Server](webServerAWSBrowserResult.png)

-If that is what you see then congratulations.
+If that is what you see, then congratulations!
 You are now running your very own web server that the whole world can see!
 Time to celebrate with cookies.

 ## SSH into your server

-New let's remote shell into your server and see what is under the hood.
+Now, let's remote shell into your server and see what is under the hood.
 Go to your console window and use SSH to shell into the server.
 You will need to supply the public IP address (copied from the EC2 instance details) and the location of your key pair file that you created/used when you launched your instance.
-Hopefully you saved that off to a safe location in your development environment, otherwise you will need to terminate your instance and create a new one, with a new key.
+Hopefully, you saved that off to a safe location in your development environment, otherwise you will need to terminate your instance and create a new one, with a new key.

 ```sh
 ➜  ssh -i [key pair file] ubuntu@[ip address]